Planning for fun, educational vacations that engage the kids!

 - Prioritize what matters to your family.
 What is your family into?
 Art museums?
 Other museums, like tech museums, or places like zoos and aquariums?
 Outdoor activities like hiking, sports, or water activities?
 Amusement parks?
 Trying new foods?
 Do you like to see historical sites like churches and castles, or natural sites like waterfalls?
 Or are you like my husband, and your favorite is seeing the “big stuff”- monuments like the Colosseum in Rome or Big Ben in London.
 Think ahead of time about what each person in your family might enjoy.
 Talk to the kids (and your partner) about what they are most looking forward to and then make sure you work everyone’s needs into the plan.
 It will be easier to get their buy-in if they feel like you care about their opinions and feelings.
 Plus, don’t forget to absorb the local vibe.
 You’re on vacation to experience something new – experience it!
 Spend some time in the town square having a hot chocolate or sitting on the edge of the canyon gazing at the view.

 - Schedule downtime.
 Most kids don’t want to go go go and learn learn learn without a break.
 Know your kids and think about their needs.
 Give them some time, either at the hotel or at a cafe or in a park to just relax, text their friends, or look at social media (if you allow it).
 Or maybe your kids need some time to read or draw.
 Keep in mind that your kids need plenty of sleep.
 Most teens and some tweens need to sleep in late.
 Make sure you build that into your plan.
 Don’t expect constant enthusiasm (meaning, don’t set yourself up for disappointment).
 Respect what your kids need – make some compromises for them, and then you can expect compromises from them.
 Try looking at things another way: maybe you head back to the hotel early and let the kids play on their phones while you and your partner sit on the terrace and have a glass of wine.
+If you want some ideas for quiet screen-free activities you can bring along on your trip, there are some good ones included in Calming Activities for Tweens and Teens.

 - Think about how you’re going to get around once you reach your destination.
 When my husband and I traveled to Europe before kids, we enjoyed seeing the sites on foot.
 We’d get up early and walk for hours, stopping in at all the sites, shops, and restaurants.
 That museum across town?
 Let’s walk there!
 Once we get there, let’s stand and look at stuff!
 Okay, now let’s walk a mile to that restaurant and eat food we’ve never tried before!
 All of that is my JAM.
 I LOVE IT.
 Luckily, it occurred to me before taking the kids to Europe that my children do not like walking for the sake of walking.
 I realized that if I didn’t want grumpy tweens whining about their feet, I’d better figure out the public transportation/cab/Uber choices at our destination before we needed it.
 When you’re traveling with tweens and teens, some walking is great to pick up the vibe of the city, but don’t overdo it.